micahlt/curriculum-introduction-to-html/Lesson_1.md

 - **Closing Tags**: closing tags end a section of an HTML document.
 Not every element has a closing tags, but about 90 percent do.

 ## 1.1 - Where to Write HTML
 HTML is fairly easy to get started with, as you don't need any complicated or pricey programs to write it.
-M
+Many people begin writing HTML in a default program installed on their computer, such as Windows Notepad.
+You can use the Ideoxan Web IDE.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM5OTk3OTA0M119
+eyJoaXN0b3J5IjpbLTE0NzM5ODEzNTldfQ==
 -->